Edgar Neville: Parents

 His father was Edward Neville Riddlesdale, an English engineer who was director of his family's engine company in Spain (Julius G. Neville & Co, Liverpool, later the Anglo-Spanish Motor Company).
 His mother was Mary Romrée y Palacios, daughter of Count and Countess de Berlanga de Duero, a title he would later inherit.

 Marriage

 Edgar Neville married Ángeles Rubio Argüelles y Alessandri.
-Their son, Raphael Neville, Count of Berlanga de Duero (11 August 1926 – December 1996) was a painter who, in 1958, created a seaside resort in Sardinia, called "Porto Rafael", where his birthday is still celebrated every year on 11 August.
+Their son, Raphael Neville, Count of Berlanga de Duero (11 August 1926 – December 1996) was a painter who, in 1958, created a seaside resort in Sardinia, called "Porto Rafael".
 Upon his return to Spain, Neville directed La señorita de Trevélez, and it was hailed one of the best films of its time.
+Raphael was also involved in establishing Puerto de Mogan as a tourist destination.